Getting started with the Tiny Tapeout 04+ demo board

 Commander App

-The commander app can let interact with and configure the demoboard from a web browser.
+The commander app lets you interact with and configure the demoboard from a web browser.

 It uses the web serial API, so is currently limited to either Chrome, Edge or Opera .